marcelebbrecht/powerrouting/README.md

 * pure OLSR and OLSRPO simulations
 * mixed networks to show interoperability of OLSRPO with normal OLSR routers
 * for OLSRPO we have three modes: normal opration, one mode with higher (TriggerHappy) and lower (TriggerSloppy) thresholds
+* a study simulation, that iterates about sensitivity and trigger
+* a run with random recipients

 Feel free to experiment with the following parameters, set through olsr.ini:
 * olsrpo.powerSensitivity - constant to manipulate the penalty of willingness, higher values leads to higher penalties (min: 0.0, max: 0.999999, default: 0.0)